Priority-Driven Initiatives Salary Awards – Application Guidelines

 Most Significant Contributions

 This sub-task captures information on the NPA and all other participants except Collaborators.
-Please insert information regarding your most significant contributions (maximum of 5) as they relate to the application.
+From your research-related contributions, choose up to five that you judge to be the most significant and relevant to the application.

 Proof of Licensure (if applicable)